EAQuant: Enhancing Post-Training Quantization for MoE Models via Expert-Aware Optimization: Experiment

+\textbf{Module-wise Impact.} We perform a module-wise ablation study under the W3A4 quantization setting to analyze the contribution of each component in EAQuant.
+As shown in Table~\ref{tab:table3_ablation_module}, all modules positively contribute to quantized MoE performance, with Expert-Aware Smoothing Aggregation (EA-SA) providing the largest individual gains by effectively mitigating activation outliers.
+Expert-Aware Routing Consistency Alignment (EA-RCA) yields additional improvements by stabilizing expert routing, while Expert-Aware Calibration Data Balance (EA-CDB) offers complementary benefits by alleviating calibration bias.
+Combining EA-SA and EA-RCA already outperforms any single module, and the full EAQuant framework achieves the best results, with average accuracy improvements of +2.28 on OLMoE-7B and +1.33 on DeepSeek-MoE-16B.
+These results demonstrate that the three components are complementary and jointly enable robust low-bit MoE quantization.

-\textbf{Ablation Analysis of Smooth\_aggregate Strategy.} The ablation results in Table~\ref{tab:table7_ablation_smooth_strategy} demonstrate the critical role of the smooth aggregate strategy in mitigating performance degradation during post-training quantization (PTQ) for MoE models.
-Compared to the baseline DuQuant method, which suffers significant drops in both PPL and accuracy, all three variants incorporating specialized aggregation strategies---maximum, expert\_frequency and router\_logits---effectively recover performance.
-In addition, \textbf{maximum} denotes fusion via max-scaling across expert weights, \textbf{expert\_frequency} uses weighted sum with activation counts as weights, and \textbf{router\_logits} employs weighted sum with routing probabilities as weights.
-Notably, maximum achieves the strongest overall improvement (+1.20 avg. accuracy), suggesting its effectiveness in preserving critical expert signals during aggregation.
-Meanwhile, expert\_frequency and router\_logits demonstrate complementary strengths on specific tasks (e.g., ARC-E and WinoGrande), highlighting the importance of balancing expert utilization and leveraging router dynamics in MoE quantization.
-These results underscore the necessity of task-aware aggregation strategies to address expert activation irregularities introduced by quantization, while maintaining the OLMoE-7B model’s core capabilities across diverse benchmarks.
+\textbf{Ablation Analysis of EA-SA.} Table~\ref{tab:table7_ablation_smooth_strategy} presents an ablation study of the smooth aggregation strategy in EA-SA, highlighting its importance in mitigating post-training quantization (PTQ) degradation for MoE models.
+Compared to the DuQuant baseline, which exhibits notable drops in both perplexity and accuracy, all three expert-aware aggregation strategy, \textbf{maximum}, \textbf{expert\_frequency}, and \textbf{router\_logits}, consistently recover quantized performance.
+Specifically, \textbf{maximum} aggregates experts via max-scaling across weights, \textbf{expert\_frequency} applies activation-frequency-based weighting, and \textbf{router\_logits} leverages routing probabilities.
+Among them, \textbf{maximum} achieves the strongest overall improvement (+1.20 average accuracy), indicating superior preservation of dominant expert signals.
+In contrast, \textbf{expert\_frequency} and \textbf{router\_logits} exhibit complementary gains on tasks such as ARC-E and WinoGrande, underscoring the value of incorporating expert utilization and routing dynamics.
+Overall, these results confirm that task-aware, expert-aware aggregation is crucial for addressing quantization-induced activation irregularities while preserving MoE performance across benchmarks.